chrisallenarmbruster/blockcraft-vault/README.md

-# Blockcraft Vault
+# Blockcraft Vault 🛡️

-Blockcraft Vault is my advanced progressive web application (PWA) designed to secure private information such as encryption keys through a zero-knowledge encryption scheme.
-This ensures that the server never sees or stores your unhashed user ID, password, or unencrypted data.
-It's ideal for use cases like blockchain wallets, blockchain voting ballots, and more.
-Blockcraft Vault is part of my Blockcraft ecosystem, a collection of tools and applications for composing blockchains.
+Blockcraft Vault is my blockchain wallet app for managing [Blockcraft](https://github.com/chrisallenarmbruster/blockcraft) assets using a zero-knowledge encryption scheme 🔐.
+It is part of my Blockcraft ecosystem for composing blockchains.
+The server never sees or stores your unhashed user id, password, and data 🤫.
+It is implemented as a progressive web application (PWA), offering a native app-like experience on all devices 📱.
+It's ideal for use cases like blockchain wallets, blockchain voting ballots, and more 💼.

 [![Blockcraft Vault Composite](/client/public/images/screenshots/composite.png)](https://vault.blockcraft.rev4labs.com)

 ## Features

+- 💼 **Blockchain Asset Management**: Blockcraft Vault allows users to manage their Blockcraft assets directly within the application.
+This includes viewing, sending, and receiving assets on the blockchain.
-- **Zero-Knowledge Encryption:** Ensures complete privacy, anonymity and security by keeping your data and identity inaccessible to the server.
+- 🕵️‍♂️ **Zero-Knowledge Encryption**: Ensures complete privacy, anonymity, and security by keeping your data and identity inaccessible to the server.
-- **User Authentication:** Secure login and user management with encrypted credentials.
+- 🔒 **User Authentication**: Secure login and user management with encrypted credentials.
 The server never sees your unhashed email id and password.
-- **Client-Side Encryption/Decryption:** Encrypts and decrypts data on the client side, keeping your data private and secure, even from the server.
+- 🖥️ **Client-Side Encryption/Decryption**: Encrypts and decrypts data on the client side, keeping your data private and secure, even from the server.
-- **QR Code Integration:** Incorporates QR code functionality for easy sharing and scanning of public encryption keys.
+- 📷 **QR Code Integration**: Incorporates QR code functionality for easy sharing and scanning of public encryption keys.
-- **Built on PERN Stack:** Utilizes PostgreSQL, Express, React, and Node.js for robust performance.
+- 🛠️ **Built on PERN Stack**: Utilizes PostgreSQL, Express, React, and Node.js for robust performance.
-- **Efficient State Management:** Employs Redux for managing application state.
+- ⚙️ **Efficient State Management**: Employs Redux for managing application state.
-- **Modern Front-End:** Uses Vite for building and fast refresh with React.
+- 🌐 **Modern Front-End**: Uses Vite for building and fast refresh with React.
-- **Progressive Web App (PWA) Support:** Blockcraft Vault can be installed and used as a Progressive Web App, allowing users to enjoy a native app-like experience on their devices.
+- 📲 **Progressive Web App (PWA) Support**: Blockcraft Vault can be installed and used as a Progressive Web App, allowing users to enjoy a native app-like experience on their devices.

 ## Working Demo